LordZeuss/arr-installer/README.md

 # arr-installer
 This script installs several "Arr" programs.
 As well as extras that you may find useful.
-Things such as Sonarr/Radarr/Bazarr etc.
+Things such as Sonarr/Radarr/Bazarr etc. I have also included useful containers, such as nzb/torrent download containers, media players, and a few extras.

 # General Info
 This project is to assist in setting up programs such as sonarr, radarr, and other "arr" type programs.